 Wendy's loneliness and pleasure with even having briefly spoken with another person evident.

 In the ranger's office, to the left we'd seen a US flag, its white stars reflected in the sheen of the wood paneling, and on the right there had been a stand of maps.
-In the movie, whenever the US flag appears, if there isn't the Colorado flag on the other side, there are instead maps of Colorado.
+In the Overlook office, the little U.S. flag is on the desk and there is no Colorado flag.
+Instead, above the nearby ham radio is a Colorado map.
+Whenever the US flag appears, if there isn't the Colorado flag on the other side, there are instead maps of Colorado.
 In the Game Room and Colorado Lounge there are the U.S. and Colorado state flags.
-An exception is that, in the Overlook office, the little U.S. flag is on the desk and there is no Colorado flag.
-Instead, above the nearby ham radio is a Colorado map.

 227 LS service hall.
 (49:16)

-The camera now tracks Danny riding his Big Wheel through the green service hall behind the lobby, in the direction of the phones and supposed Gold Room area.
+The camera now tracks Danny riding his Big Wheel through the green service hall behind the lobby, in the direction of the phones and an area supposedly behind a Gold Room hall.

 If we examine that first cabinet on Closing Day, we'll see that it is also open there.
 The area is brought to our attention by a man in green coveralls stacking dishes on the cabinet.
-After Ullman, the Torrances, and Bill Watson pass by, this individual rather conspicuously crosses from that cabinet to enter the the door that leads into Ullman's office, Ullman glancing back at him as he does so, and via this Kubrick draws our attention to the area early on.
+After Ullman, the Torrances, and Bill Watson pass by, this individual rather conspicuously crosses from that cabinet to enter the the door that leads into Ullman's office, Ullman glancing back at him as he does so.

 Cycling on, Danny passes a coffee machine, cigarette machine.
 Above a water cooler on the left we see a sign that reads "Please put cups and other garbage in the bins provided."
 One may remember the admonition to keep America clean.